A Directory of Forestry Departments in the State Governments

 Forestry Commission is a public service agency created by the Mississippi Legislature.
 In compliance with all applicable laws and regulations, our mission is to provide leadership in forest protection, forest management & information about the forest of Mississippi, through a fully informed, well-trained work force and support staff, reflecting the needs of the public and employees.

-Forestry Division The Forestry Division, headquartered in Missoula, is responsible for planning and implementing forestry programs through a network of field offices located across the state.
-The Forestry Division has two major functions: fire and aviation management, and service forestry.
+Forestry Division - The Forestry Division of the Department of Natural Resources, headquartered in Missoula, is responsible for planning and implementing forestry programs through a network of field offices located across the state.
+The Forestry Division has four major functions: fire & aviation management, forestry assistance, business management, and policy, planning & outreach.

 Forest Service The Nebraska Forest Service is a part of the University of Nebraska - Lincoln and provides services to the people of Nebraska covering all aspects of planting, protection, care, and utilization of our forest and tree resources.
 In addition, the Fire Control Program, through its work with Volunteer Fire Districts, helps provide fire protection to all rural lands including rangeland and cropland.